With 2017’s bucket list being my third most viewed post this year, I thought it fitting to conclude the 2017 roundup series with a similar list.

 2018’s Bucket List (8 in ’18)

 1. ♀️ A Blue Mountain Coffee Plantation Tour— Blue Mountain Coffee is only grown in the Blue Mountain range of eastern Jamaica ranging from 3,000 to 5,500 ft. above sea level, giving our coffee its signature mild flavour, sweetness and lack of bitterness.
 Dating from the 1800s, many coffee estates tucked away on these cool wet green hillsides still plant, harvest, roast and prepare coffee using time-honoured methods with minimal modern input.
-There are quite a few tours to choose from such as those offered by the Craighton, Clifton Mount, Old Tavern, James Dennis and Mavis Bank Coffee Estates.
+There are quite a few tours to choose from such as those offered by the Craighton, Clifton Mount, Old Tavern, James Dennis, Mavis Bank Coffee Estates and Lime Tree Farm.
 For 2018, I’ll stop by at least one.

 2. ♀️ Holywell, St. Andrew/Portland— I put off this national park last year but it’s still high on my list of places to visit.
 Holywell (pronounced holly-well) is located 900m above sea level and offers breathtaking views, hiking along canopied trails, overnight camping in tents & cabins and admiring Jamaica’s lesser-seen bird species.
 Hopefully I’ll get around to it this year.
 It’d be awesome if my first visit coincides with February 25 celebrations of the Blue & John Crow Mountains National Park (BJCMNP)’s 25th anniversary.